-The smell begins in 15-30 minutes after the first bite of asparagus for most people, and it may last for a few hours.
+The smell begins in 15-30 minutes after the first bite of asparagus for most people and may last for a few hours.
 A small percentage of people cannot smell the odor in “asparagus urine.”
-The inability to smell odors is called anosmia and those unable to smell asparagus metabolites in their own urine as well as in others’ urine are said to be asparagus anosmic.
-This lack is associated with variations in the DNA sequence called SNPs that determine our sense of smell.
+The inability to smell odors is called anosmia, and those unable to smell asparagus metabolites in their own urine as well as in others’ urine are said to be asparagus anosmic.
+Asparagus anosmia is associated with variations in the DNA sequence called SNPs that determine our sense of smell.

-Humans perceive a huge variety of chemicals as having distinct odors.
-The nose perceives the odor when the olfactory receptors (OR) detect the odorants.
+Humans perceive a wide variety of chemicals as having distinct odors.
+The nose perceives the odor when the olfactory receptors (ORs) detect the odorants.
 The chromosomal locations of members of each OR subfamily reveal that most subfamilies are encoded by a single chromosomal locus.
-The production of odorants varies in each individual and people with undetectable odour in urine may produce it, in a low concentration.
+The production of odorants varies in each individual; therefore people with undetectable odor in urine may still produce the odorous compounds in their urine but at a lower concentration.

-Differences in abilities to metabolize the proteins in asparagus are another factor.
-Besides genetics, how frequently a person eats asparagus also has an effect on the ability to detect the smell of sulfur compounds.
+Differences in the ability to metabolize the proteins in asparagus are another factor that can contribute to whether 'asparagus urine' is odorous or not.
+Besides genetics, how frequently a person eats asparagus also has an effect on their ability to detect the smell of sulfur compounds.

-About 871 variations in DNA sequence are particularly associated with asparagus anosmia.
-These variations, known as SNPs, are located on chromosome 1—a chromosomal region that contains multiple genes connected to the sense of smell.
-46 chromosomes are possessed by humans, which are categorized into 23 pairs.
+It is currently estimated that 871 variations in the DNA sequence are associated with asparagus anosmia.
+These SNPs are located on chromosome 1, which is a chromosomal region that contains multiple genes that are connected to the sense of smell.
+There are a total of 46 chromosomes that are possessed by humans, which are categorized into 23 pairs.
 Chromosome 1, which contains nearly 249 million DNA base pairs, is the largest of the human chromosomes.

-Generally, women seem to report that they cannot smell the odor.
-This is rather doubtful, as women are known to identify smells more accurately and consistently.
-The real reason could be that they are less likely to notice an unusual odor because of their position during urination.
+Generally, a majority of women seem to report that they cannot smell the odor.
+Despite this reporting, women are known to identify smells more accurately and consistently.
+Therefore, the real reason for this inability to distinguish a foul odor after consuming asparagus could be that women are less likely to notice an unusual odor because of their position during urination.

-Many studies have been conducted to find the reason behind “asparagus urine”, out of which most lack in details.
-Recent and ongoing researches illuminate the fact that both genetics, as well as the metabolism, plays a vital role in the smell of asparagus in urine.
+Many studies have been conducted to determine the reason behind “asparagus urine,” most of which lack an adequate amount of details.
+Recent and ongoing research illuminates the fact that both genetics, as well as metabolism, plays a vital role in the smell of asparagus in the urine.